Kingsford-Group/glitter/README.md

 The substitution of `#` to `#\glitterHash#` deserves some explanation.
 In the default templates, the code blocks are typeset using the `listings` LaTeX package.
 To typeset a code ref inside of listings, we enable escaping to LaTeX with the `#` character.
 Hence, in a code block, a ref is output as `#\glitterCodeRef{foo}#`.
 But your code might have a `#` in it (in a comment, or string literal for example).
 If it does, it is replaced by `#\glitterHash#`, and `\glitterHash` by default is defined to be `\texttt{\char35}`, which is a `#` (using standard font encodings)!
 This will make the `#` appear, but won’t confuse `listings` with a `#` character.

+Note that *you* the author of the glitter file cannot use `#` to escape to latex in a code block.
+The facility is internal to glitter and customizable so that different substitutions can be made if you are not using LaTex as the typesetting engine.

 # Roadmap

 This is a work in progress.
 Commits may not compile, and currently it is just barely usable.
 Both tangle and weave work, though are not tested in any systematic way.

 Things to do:

+1. Typeset += for blocks that are concatenated to other blocks
-1. Output `//line n “file”` comments in tangle
+2. Output `/*line file:n*/` comments in tangle
-2. Options to handle some go-specific things (like automatic insertion of `package` statements)
-3. Improve error messages
-4. Special syntax (like noweb’s `[[ … ]]`) to typeset code inside a text block, e.g. by replacing with `\lstinline`
+3. Indexing, primarily the ability to index terms appearing in code blocks.
+Perhaps use `@` to label a word for indexing?
+Or figure out a way to use go ast to find terms.
-5. Indexing and cross-referencing (i.e. “code is used in …” or forward page references.
+4. Cross-referencing (i.e. “code is used in …” or forward page references.
 Ideally leveraging LaTeX’s facilities.)
-6. Hidden chunks that exist, but aren’t displayed in the typeset document.
+5. Table of important blocks
+6. Options to handle some go-specific things:
+   1. automatic insertion of `package` statements?
+Might not be worth it.
+   2. conversion of text blocks to documentation comments, or `doc.go` files?
+7. Support for partial code references a la CWEB `<<A long block name is…>>`
+8. Performance enhancements?
+For example, memoizing the substituted blocks (rather than re-expanding on every use)